 I’m terribly sorry for keeping this review vague but this is one of those books you just have to read for yourself to fully grasp how utterly amazing it is.
 How utterly terrifyingly brilliant it is.
 Suffice it to say, Serefin is still just as drunk and lovable and a heart stealer.
 Nadya is still the most badass, reckless heroine I’ve come across.
 Malachiasz is just as broken and charming and beautiful and I just want to give him the biggest hug.
 Rounding out the trio were Parj, Kacper and Ostyia, who were just as incredible.

 Ruthless Gods had so much going for it.
 SO MUCH.
 Turning every page was both scary and exciting at the same time.
 My heart barely survived reading this.
 But dammit I want book three now.
 (2020 is gonna be a very, very long year for me)

-Hey!
-I’m Diana, and I’m a Filipina bibliophile with a Bachelor’s that has nothing to do with reading, blogging or fangirling.
-People always assume I’m way younger than I actually am… and I never really know whether to take that as a compliment or not.
-I would read all day everyday if I could.
-(Who wouldn’t?)
-Great to meet you all!
+Hi!
+I’m Diana, and I’m a Filipina bibliophile.
+I have a Bachelor’s that has nothing to do with reading, blogging or fangirling.
+People always assume I’m way younger than I actually am and I never really know whether to take that as a compliment or not?!
+Great to meet y’all!